Maxr1998/MaxLock/app/src/main/assets/about.md

 Thanks to:
 ----------
 - @FatMinMin for original module
-- My friend @TechnoSparks for creating MaxLock guide and hosting it on a server, and many other support.
-Thank you :)
+- @TechnoSparks for the MaxLock guide, new ideas and other support.
+Thanks! :D
 - alexking99 for Taiwanese translation
 - @badkill for Spanish translation
 - @liveasx for Chinese translation